cubexgani/EdiText/README.md

 ## EdiText
-This is a plain text editor with tabs.
+This is a plain text editor with tabs I made for my school project.
+I don't know what I was thinking back when I thought of making this, but the party option is pretty fun.
-To execute it without errors, put all the files of this repository in a folder named `src`.
-This is required especially for the icon and the about page to show correctly.
+To execute it without errors (hopefully):
+- Clone the repository.
+- Run `Main.java`, preferably through the terminal.